Symmetry breaking operators for dual pairs with one member compact: Notation and preliminaries

 and the homomorphism

 does not split.

 Let $\mu_\Wv$ (or simply $dw$) be the Lebesgue measure on $\Wv$ normalized by the condition that the volume of the unit cube with respect to the form $\langle J\cdot ,\cdot \rangle$ is $1$.
 (Since all positive complex structures are conjugate by elements of $\Sp$, this normalization does not depend on the particular choice of $J$.)
 Let $\Wv=\Xv\oplus \Yv$ be a complete polarization.
+We suppose that $\Xv$, $\Yv$ and $J$ are chosen so that $J(\Xv)=\Yv$.
 Similar normalizations are fixed for the Lebesgue measures on every vector subspace of $\Wv$, for instance on $\Xv$ and on $\Yv$.
-Furthermore, for every vector space $\Vv$, we write $\Ss(\Vv)$ for the Schwartz space on $\Vv$ and $\Ss^*(\Vv)$ for the space of tempered distributions on $\Vv$.
+Furthermore, for every finite dimensional real vector space $\Vv$, we write $\Ss(\Vv)$ for the Schwartz space on $\Vv$ and $\Ss'(\Vv)$ for the space of tempered distributions on $\Vv$.
+We use the notation $\G'$ for the second member of a dual pair because it is the centralizer of $\G$ in $\Sp(\Wv)$.
+We also use the notation $\cdot{\,}'$ for all the objects associated with $\G'$, such as $\g'$, $\Pi'$, ...
+Unfortunately, this collides with the usual notation for the dual of a linear topological space in functional analysis, also used in this paper, such as $\mathcal{D}'(\R^n)$, $\mathcal{S}'(\R^n)$, ...
+We hope the reader will guess from the context the correct meaning of the notation.

-Each element $K\in \Ss^*(\Xv\times \Xv)$ defines an operator $\Op(K)\in \Hom(\Ss(\Xv),\Ss^*(\Xv))$ by
+Each element $K\in \Ss'(\Xv\times \Xv)$ defines an operator $\Op(K)\in \Hom(\Ss(\Xv),\Ss'(\Xv))$ by

 The map